micromouseuci/UCI-Micromouse/README.md

  <ul>The image above shows all the components you will need to install your motor to your PCB.</ul>
  <ul>The first step is to attach the JST connector (the wires) to the encoder.
 The encoder is the mini black circuit board with a connecter pin for the JST.</ul>
  <img src="https://github.com/micromouseuci/UCI-Micromouse/blob/master/images/encoders_jst.jpg" width=200 height=300>
  <ul>To solder the encoder to the motor, use the image below as a reference.
 Make sure the encoder is perfectly parallel to the back end of the motor; if the encoder is crooked, it may cause some additional problems.
 Cover those holes on the encoder with solder while also making sure that the motor pins are touching the solder.
-This way, the motor pins are electrically connected to the encoders through solder. </ul>
+This way, the motor pins are electrically connected to the encoders through solder.
+Give a slight tug to the encoder to make sure that it is firmly attached to the motor and is not loose.
+If it is loose, re-solder the encoder until it fits perfectly.</ul>
  <img src="https://github.com/micromouseuci/UCI-Micromouse/blob/master/images/soldering_encoders.jpg" width=200 height=300>
- <ul>The final product should look like the image below.
-Give a slight tug to the encoder to make sure that it is firmly attached to the motor and is not loose.
-If it is loose, re-solder the encoder until it fits perfectly. </ul>
+ <ul>Finally, attach the magnet to the motor by inserting it through the mini shaft.
+The final product should look like the image below.  </ul>
  <img src="https://github.com/micromouseuci/UCI-Micromouse/blob/master/images/full_motor_installed.jpg" width=200 height=300>
  </details></ul>